Belsanto/Belsanto/README.md

 ## Welcome to my GitHub Profile! my name is Santiago Velandia Gallo, I'm a passionate technologist and software developer 🌿👩‍💻.

-# - 🧑🏽‍🌾 About Me
-### I am a dedicated individual enthusiastic about continuously learning and enhancing my skills in the field of software development.
-Currently, I am a night-shift student pursuing a degree in Systems and Computer Engineering, and I am in the ninth semester of my academic journey.

 # -👨‍💼 Skills and Technologies
 ```json
 {